Doug comes from a very musical family:

 Conrad Pope, an incredibly well-schooled musician who scores films, writes commissioned orchestral works, and orchestrates for guys like John Williams and Alexandre Desplat (here's his site).

-Uncle Jack Schwartz played sax with Terry Gibbs and Gene Krupa, and played extensively in the LA club scene in the '40's, '50's, and '60's.
+Wil's brother, Uncle Jack Schwartz played sax with Terry Gibbs and Gene Krupa, and played extensively in the LA club scene in the '40's, '50's, and '60's.

 Aunt Ann Terry sang on radio, records, film, and television for Henry Mancini, Andy Williams, Carol Burnett, and many others, and was married to